AhmedEssam262/AhmedEssam262/README.md

 ### Glad to see you here!
-I’m a Student at faculty of engineering Ainshams university, , Electrical Engineering, Computer and Systems Engineering
+I’m a software engineer graduated from  faculty of engineering Ainshams university, , Electrical Engineering, Computer and Systems Engineering

-I’m interested in Web development and Embedded system I’m currently learning Software Engineering
+I’m interested in Web/Mobile development  and Embedded system I’m currently learning Software Engineering
 How to reach me Email : ahmed.essameldin262@gmail.com